KittyGiraudel/site/_posts/2012-01-01-offsets-sass-mixin.md

 	/* Mixin stuff here */
 }</code></pre>
 <h3>Assembling the gears</h3>
 <p>Now how does it work?
 Basically, you define the name of the offset you want to edit, and the next value is the value you want to assign to this offset.
-Then you repeat this for as many offset as you want.</p>
+Then you repeat this for as many offsets as you want.</p>
 <p>The first thing to do is to tell our mixin what are the keywords we want to check.
 Easiest thing to do so is to create a list inside our mixin:</p>
 <pre class="language-scss"><code>@mixin absolute($args) {
-	$offsets: top right bottom left; /* Order doesn't matter */ }</code></pre>
+	$offsets: top right bottom left;
+	/* Order doesn't matter */
+}</code></pre>
 <p>Now, we will loop through the offsets and make three verifications:</p>
 <ol>
-<li>Check whether or not the offset is being listed in the arg list,</li>
+<li>Check whether or not the offset is being listed in the <code>$args</code> list,</li>
-<li>Make sure the index of an offset + 1 is lesser or equal to the length of the list,</li>
+<li>Make sure the index of an offset + 1 is lesser than or equal to the length of the list,</li>
 <li>Make sure the value listed after an offset is a valid length/number.</li>
 </ol>
 <pre class="language-scss"><code>@mixin absolute($args) {